xrdocs/ncs5500/_tutorials/introducing-nc57-48q2d-lc.md

 ### MACsec & Timing
 The NC57-48Q2D series line card supports MACsec encryption on all the ports.
 This is achieved by the use of the PHY element.
-The following table summerize, MACsec support at different port speed for the type of ports.
+The following table summarizes MACsec support at different port speed for the type of ports.

 | SFP 28 ports 0-31 | SPF56 ports 32-47 | QDD56 Ports 48,49|
 |-------------------|-------------------|------------------|